FundingCircle/factory-time/README.md

-# factory_time (TBD)
+# Factory Time

-Factory time is a Clojure library for maintaining test data, similar to [Fabricator](http://www.fabricationgem.org/) is for Ruby.
+Factory time is a Clojure library for maintaining test data, similar to [Fabricator](http://www.fabricationgem.org/) for Ruby.

 ## Leiningen